South Korea MOLIT approves Gimpo, Busan and Daegu airports to handle international scenic services

 CAPA News Briefs

 Our daily News Briefs are only available to CAPA Members.
-Membership provides access to more than 400 News Briefs every weekday, with quick links to our Analysis Reports, Research Publications, Data Centre and more.
+Membership provides access to more than 1,000 News Briefs every week, with quick links to our Analysis Reports, Research Publications, Data Centre and more.

 It’s easy to keep your News Briefs relevant by customising your email alerts based on topic, region, sector, frequency and more.
 Once you’ve saved your settings, you can stay up-to-date wherever you are, by quickly scanning our News Briefs online or via the CAPA mobile app.